#Article

 • A response plan for media and stakeholders (e.g. customers, vendors, clients, shareholders, board members)

-Step 6: Plug Data into Matrix
+Step 6: Input Data into the Risk Assessment Matrix

 A risk assessment matrix simplifies the information from the risk assessment form, making it easier to pinpoint major threats in a single glance.
 This convenience makes it a critical tool in the risk management process, as it helps you make decisions faster and more efficiently.